Lovanium University

-Lovanium University (Université Lovanium) was a Catholic Jesuit university in Kinshasa in the Belgian Congo.
+Lovanium University (Université Lovanium) was a Catholic university in Kinshasa in the Belgian Congo.
 The university was established in 1954 on the Kimwenza plateau, near Kinshasa.
 The university continued to function after independence until it was merged into the National University of Zaire in 1971.
 It can be considered an antecedent of the University of Kinshasa.

 Early history

 Before the foundation of Lovanium, the Catholic University of Louvain already operated multiple institutes for higher education in the Belgian Congo.
 The Fomulac (Fondation médicale de l'université de Louvain au Congo), was founded in 1926, with the goal of forming Congolese medical personnel and researchers specialized in tropical medicine.
 In 1932 the Catholic University of Louvain founded the Cadulac (Centres agronomiques de l'université de Louvain au Congo) in Kisantu.
 Cadulac was specialized in agricultural sciences and formed the basis for what was later to become Lovanium.